Manchester City earned a thrilling 4-3 win as Premier League 2 leaders Everton missed the chance to close in on the Division 1 title.

 Jeremie Frimpong's 78th-minute winner leaves Everton three points clear of second-placed Brighton & Hove Albion with two matches left, ahead of the top two clubs' crucial meeting on Monday 15 April.

 After Bassala Sambou's second-minute penalty put Everton 1-0 up at Man City, the hosts were 2-1 up at half-time thanks to goals from Eric Garcia and Adrian Bernabe.

 City extended their lead on 60 minutes when Ian Carlo Poveda-Ocampo raced clear to slot home.

-But Everton responded and drew level with Sambou scoring again before Fraser Hornby equalised.
+But, Everton responded and drew level with Sambou scoring again before Fraser Hornby levelled.

-The home side put themselves back in front with 12 minutes remaining when Frimpong (pictured, above right) powered in.
+The home side put themselves back in front with 12 minutes remaining when Frimpong powered in.

 Man City have moved five points clear of the relegation zone in eighth place.